SFTtech/openage/doc/build_instructions/windows_msvc.md

  Note that openage doesn't support completely out-of-source-tree builds yet.
  We will, however, use a separate `build` directory to build the binaries.

+_Note:_ You will also need to set up [the dependencies for Nyan](https://github.com/SFTtech/nyan/blob/master/doc/building.md#windows).

  Open a command prompt at `<openage directory>`:

      mkdir build